FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/my_first_transfer_flow_using_cg/_index.md

 ### Create applications to use in flows

-When you are working in <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>, you create *applications* that represent your exchange partners.
-In these exercises we create three applications in <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>.
+When you are working in , you create *applications* that represent your exchange partners.
+In these exercises we create three applications in .

 <table>
    <thead>